-Health Benefits Of Living In Cities For Children And Teens Diminishing: Study
+Health benefits of living in cities for children and teens diminishing: Study

 “As the cost of food skyrockets and countries finances get worse due to the COVID-19 pandemic and the war in Ukraine, the rural poor in Africa are at risk of falling further behind,” Kengne said.

 Faltering growth in school-aged children and adolescents is strongly linked to poor health through life, lost educational attainment and the immense cost of unrealised human potential, the researchers added.
-(Agencies)

-Health Benefits Of Living In Cities For Children And Teens Diminishing: Study

-New Delhi, Apr 12: The advantages of living in cities for young people’s healthy growth and development are shrinking across much of the world, according to a global analysis of trends in child and adolescent height and body mass index (BMI).
+(PTI)

+Health benefits of living in cities for children and teens diminishing: Study